Every fourth Thursday, Mark and Gail Barnett recap the best restaurants they've reviewed over the previous few months.

 8941 N. Westland St.

-If you're pining for real New York-style pizza, this may help to cheer you up.
-A real crust from a real wood-burning oven and excellent toppings, including fresh minced garlic.
-Very good garlic bread and calzone too, a nice salad and, for big appetites, a fine fried dough dessert called "snowballs."
+If you're pinning for real New-York style pizza, this may help to cheer you up.
+A real crust from a real, wood-burning oven and excellent toppings, including fresh minced garlic.
+Very good garlic bread and calzone, too, a nice salad and, for big appetites, a find fried dough dessert called "snowballs."